HungryTurtleCode/htc_website/jekyll/_drafts/parallax-deploy-npm.md

 * Make changes to the code
 * git add the changed files
 * git commit the changed files
-* Before the code is actually commited husky will trigger lint-staged
+* Before the code is actually committed husky will trigger lint-staged
 * Lint staged will run eslint, prettier and jest against all the staged files
 * If anything fails the commit won't go through, if everything passes ok then the code is committed.